 Visual stimuli and the possibility of loss

 Individuals may feel more secure when there are visual stimuli.
 This is particularly true when there’s neat and clear navigation that guides the user in finding what made him land on the website initially.
 This contributes to making the design less complex and thus, compels the visitor to buy.

 A person also buys when there is a possibility of loss.
 In other words, the sense of urgency is another reason why a user may be persuaded to complete a sale.
 Fears, uncertainties, and doubts (FUDs) are utilizable elements in creating a sense of urgency.

 Repeat purchases, furthermore, can be explained by the sense of delight.
 It is not enough that the individual is satisfied with his purchase.
 There should be an emotional appeal to the entire experience.
 For example, things that delight customers are a well-packaged parcel or advanced delivery with freebies.

 In terms of web design, a delightful visual experience forms part of the persuasion process.
-If the web design is familiar, safe, clear, appealing, and has a sense of urgency and a sense of delight, it can be easier to persuade visitors to become buyers.
+If the web design is familiar, safe, clean, appealing, and has a sense of urgency and a sense of delight, it can be easier to persuade visitors to become buyers.